qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - assistant is amazing like really amazing
 - this is amazing
 - amazing i love everything in this app
-- i just love edison is simply amazing from all points of view thanks for your amazing work on this app i love tbsp in us get a
+- i just love edison is simply amazing from all points of view thanks for your amazing work on this app i love it
 - its incredible app but just plus fix the bbbuuuuuuuugggggs
 - just incredible i loved this app
 - incredibly